passcod/caretaker/index.markdown

 ![Horizontal diagram of the release lifecycle flows, as explained below](/assets/img/release-lifecycle.svg)
 ![Vertical diagram of the release lifecycle flows, as explained below](/assets/img/release-lifecycle-vertical.svg)

+### In short

+The happy path: a proposal is submitted, a caretaker approves it, rights are granted to the newly-minter releaser, they do the release work, publish it, ideally do some post-release testing, voluntarily relinquish their rights, and are done.

+A proposal can garner feedback, corrections, and go through several revisions before being approved.
+It can at any point be denied, and there is no codified appeals process: that's up to the project.
+If two weeks pass without interaction from either side, the proposal times out, and is considered closed.

+At any point after being granted rights, a releaser can abandon, for whatever reason.
+It is good etiquette to revert the changes, if possible, or to coordinate with project members about it, but it is not required.
+The abandoning releaser relinquishes their rights, and leaves.
+This may also happen by default if the releaser goes AWOL.

+If a releaser is caught performing maliciously during their role, their rights should be immediately stripped.
+The action should likely incur a ban/block, though that is left to the discretion of the project.
+For serious offenders, there is the option to add the person to a public list as a warning for other projects not to accept their proposals.

+If the malicious activity is caught post-relinquish (or long after they're gone), the project should notify their users and resolve any breach or issue as per their own procedures or best practices, and may also want to ban/block and list the offender.
+The project may also want to review their use of the Caretaker system at that point.

+### The proposal stage

+//

+### Granting rights

+//

+### Working as a releaser

+//

+### Abandoning or giving up

+//

+### Malicious activity

+//

+### The end stages

+//

 [walkthrough]: #walkthrough
 [automation]: #automation